daedon/Fooocus-API-XYZ/README.md

 * Add,Modify,Delete parameters in "jobs/myJob/parms".
 * Set default parameters for all future jobs in `defaults` directories.

-#### A simple example with 3 multi-parameter files (included in sample myJob)
+#### A simple example with 3 parameter files that have more than 1 value is included in sample the sample myJob.

 xyz will generate all permutations of the following parameters and make curl calls to Fooocus-API.

-The following parameters will generate 12 curl calls and 12 images (image_number = 1).

 Parameter files are located in the `../Fooocus-API-XYZ/jobs/myJob/parms` directory.